dd2480-group14-2024/dd2480-assignment3/report.md

 3. What is the purpose of the functions?
 4. Are exceptions taken into account in the given measurements?
 Try/catch blocks increase the complexity by one.
 Other than that, exceptions have not been taken into account.
+If exceptions were taken into account, the CC would increase, as each exception would be seen as another branch.

 5. Is the documentation clear w.r.t. all the possible outcomes?
-No. The documentation i smore or less non-existent.
+No. The documentation is more or less non-existent.

 ## Refactoring